This July, I had the opportunity to share our eBay journey with other sellers while lecturing at the eBay Open event in Las Vegas.

 She also suggests you can add a card inside your package, sharing more info about the cause the customer has donated to.
 It makes them feel good and connect with the business that helped them do a good thing.

-Three Pieces of Advice Based on 14 years of Experience on eBay
+Three Pieces of Advice learned from 14 years of selling on eBay

 Here’s are her top three: